 That’s how Jarvis ended up in Toronto.
 He was given some property at Sherbourne and Adelaide, along with one of the hundred-acre “park lots” just outside town — it was where Jarvis Street is now, in a strip running between Queen Street and Bloor.
 In return, all Jarvis had to do was to move here with his family, build a road around his property, and totally suck at being a government administrator.

 When you read anything about William Jarvis, the same kinds of adjectives keep popping up: “inefficient and careless”, “incompetent and corrupt”, “incompetent, lazy, selfish and dishonest”.
-Even in early Toronto — a town rife with selfish officials — he and his wife Mary had a terrible reputation.
-They complained about everything: William once tried to challenge four men to a duel all at the same time; Mary called the rest of the city’s ruling class “a lot of Pimps, Sycophants and Lyars.”
+Even in early Toronto — a town rife with selfish officials — he and his wife Hannah had a terrible reputation.
+They complained about everything: William once tried to challenge four men to a duel all at the same time; Hannah called the rest of the city’s ruling class “a lot of Pimps, Sycophants and Lyars.”
 They were also one of the very few Toronto families who owned slaves.

 Their son Samuel followed in his father’s footsteps.
 As a young man, he fought with the British against the Americans in the War of 1812, and then relied on his connections to land a cushy government job.
 He settled down to a life of scandal and financial impropriety, just like his dad.
 And like his dad, he made lots of enemies.